dovidweisz/concurrent-webpack/README.md

     All variant builds completed.
     ```

-    The exact logging and behavior will depend on the `concurrent-webpack-plugin`'s implementation and your Webpack configuration.
+    The exact logging and behavior will depend on the `concurrent-webpack`'s implementation and your Webpack configuration.

 ## API Reference (Key Exports)

-This section provides a brief overview of the primary exports and types you'll interact with when configuring your Webpack builds with `concurrent-webpack-plugin`.
+This section provides a brief overview of the primary exports and types you'll interact with when configuring your Webpack builds with `concurrent-webpack`.

 ### `createVariantConfig(configCB: ConfigCallback): Promise<WebpackConfig | WebpackConfig[]>`